blakecole/blakecole-hugo-2/content/authors/admin/_index.md

     date_start: 2015-06-07
     date_end: 2016-02-29
     summary: |
-      - Assisted in the development of a sediment transport model integrating longshore and cross-shore processes for predicting long-term shoreline response to climate change.
+      - Assisted in the development of a sediment transport model that integrates longshore and cross-shore processes to predict long-term shoreline response to climate change.

   - position: Environmental Engineer
     company_name: Naval Information Warfare Center - Pacific